 There is clearly still much to be performed, and it is as vital as ever to emphasize the distinction between commercial and commercial PaaS.
 One source of misunderstanding here is that internal and external PaaS suppliers tout some of those same advantages.

 In general, seek to assist businesses to accelerate app development by empowering developers to design and deliver apps more quickly.
 However, they are two quite distinct goods.
-So let me give a quick second to describe what distinguishes these two in a nutshell.
+So let me give you a quick second to describe what distinguishes these two in a nutshell.

 PaaS initially emerged as a subcategory in the 2000s as accessible PaaS.
 Software As A service debuted in January 2008, soon becoming a price bracket software application that captivated designers’ minds.